spcourse/bigdata/en/temperatures/index.md

 but something like:

-     The highest temperature was 34.5 degrees Celsius and was measured at 13 may 1967.
+     The highest temperature was 34.5 degrees Celsius and was measured on 13 may 1967.

 *You are not allowed to use built-in functions like `min()` or `max()` for this exercise.
 There should be no `print` statements within your `get_highest_temp()` and `get_lowest_temp()` functions.*

 **Tip:** make a separate function that takes a number like `19670513` and converts it into a more readable expression like `13 may 1967`.
 Make use of functions in a logical way!

-> If you need an extra challenge, find a way to reduce your duplicate code; the code that finds the minumum temperature and its date shouldn't be too different from the code that finds the maximum temperature and its date.
+> If you need an extra challenge, find a way to reduce your duplicate code; the code that finds the minimum temperature and its date shouldn't be too different from the code that finds the maximum temperature and its date.
 Create a third function that can find both the maximum and minimum temperature depending on its inputs; you should only need one extra function argument for this.
 Call this function in `get_highest_temp()` and `get_lowest_temp()`. <br><br> _This extra challenge is not a required part of the exercise._

 ### Assignment 2: cold colder coldest

 What is the longest period of uninterrupted days that had no temperatures above 0◦C (i.e. **maximum** temperature below 0◦C)?
 What was the date of the last day of this period of time?

 Write a function named `get_longest_freezing()` that returns both the longest number of days with uninterrupted freezing temperatures and the date of the last day of this period.
 The function should accept two arguments: `max_dates` and `max_temps`.
-Take a good look at the example of the calls to the functions in assignment 1, and think of logical variablenames.
+Take a good look at the example of the calls to the functions in assignment 1, and think of logical variable names.

 Print the answer to both questions in one neatly formatted line, such that `check50` understands your output.
 Remember to reuse any formatting functions you wrote before, and do not put your `print` within the function `get_longest_freezing()`.